yasiryagi/helpdesk/README.md

 A detailed guide to setting up the `Validator` node and settings can be found [here](/roles/validators).

 ### Incentives
-Due to some connectivity issues we had for a while, the `Validator` nodes was often getting booted.
+Due to some connectivity issues we had for a while, the `Validator` nodes were often getting booted.
 Because of this, we are increasing the payout pool from $30 to $50 per week.

 ```
 blocktime = 6